-The remainder of this paper is organized as follows.
-In Section 2, we describe the data sources for the study, including recreation, smoke, fire, and pollution data.
-We also discuss several descriptive features of the data.
+several descriptive features of the data.
 Section 3 describes the modeling approach, including a conceptual framework and a description of the estimating dataset.
 In Section 4, we turn to estimation, describing various sets of results.
-Section 5 appraises the total annual welfare damages of wildfire smoke in the west.
+Section 5 appraises the total annual welfare damages of wildfire smoke in the western United States.
 Section 6 concludes.